michaelkyu/ddot/docs/intro.rst

    cellular subsystems using the CliXO algorithm (Kramer et al. Bioinformatics 2014).
 The resulting hierarchy of subsystems defines a data-driven ontology.

+#. **Align Ontologies:** Annotate a data-driven ontology by aligning
+   it to a curated ontology such as the Gene Ontology (GO).
+For instance, if a data-driven subsystem contains a similar set of genes as the GO term for DNA repair, then annotate this subsystem as being involved in DNA repair.
+Data-driven subsystems with no such matches represent new molecular mechanisms.

 #. **Visualize Hierarchical Structure:** Browse the full hierarchical
    structure of a data-driven ontology, including the network of gene